thegreatape/thegreata.pe-source/_posts/2015-06-03-extracting-testable-javascript-from-jquery-soup.markdown

 ### Follow The Single-Responsibility Principal

 The above test requires a lot of mocking for single test.
 It's also not great object-oriented design: we've just taken procedural code and wrapped an object around it for encapsulation.
-The Single-Responsbility Principal says that it's good idea to have an object be responsbile for a single thing.
+The Single-Responsibility Principal says that it's a good idea to have an object be responsible for a single thing.
 What if we split `UserSearch` into two classes: one for talking to the search API and one for managing the DOM?

 Let's create a `UserStore` class to abstract away the details of fetching our search results.
-It'll just be responsbile for talking to the backend and passing the search results along to the caller.
+It'll just be responsible for talking to the backend and passing the search results along to the caller.

 {% highlight coffeescript %}
 {% raw %}